aleflabo/aleflabo.github.io/_pages/lab.md

 ### scientific approach

-Our lab will have a flat hierarchical structure with uninimous decession, and genuin non-violent communicatiton.
+Our lab will have a flat hierarchical structure with uninimous decession making, and genuin non-violent communicatiton.
 The scientific rigour is what matters to us.

 ### teaching and mentoring approach